 Championing Health Security in Africa: Dr. John Nkengasong

-Dr. John Nkengasong currently serves as the first Director of the Africa Centres for Disease Control and Prevention (Africa CDC).
-Photo: African Union
+Dr. John N. Nkengasong served as the founding director of the Africa Centers for Disease Control and Prevention.
+Photo: U.S. Department of State

 Across Africa, there’s growing momentum to increase the continent’s capacity to handle disease threats.
 Cameroonion virologist Dr. John Nkengasong — named on the 2021 Time 100 and as a “modern-day African hero” — is founding director of the institution leading the effort, the Africa Centers for Disease Control and Prevention.
 “While African leadership in addressing COVID-19 has been extraordinary, the pandemic has also underscored what we’ve long known to be true: we must urgently reimagine the approach to public health in Africa,” he said ahead of the first international Conference on Public Health in Africa in December 2021.